elbaulp/elbaulp.github.io/content/post/nueva-guia-computer-inside-your-computer-how-to-use-virtualbox.md

 ---
-title: 'Nueva Guía: Computer Inside Your Computer: How To Use VirtualBox'

-layout: post.amp
-permalink: /nueva-guia-computer-inside-your-computer-how-to-use-virtualbox/
+author: alex
 categories:
 - cursos
 - noticias
+color: '#61B38D'
+description: Learn to use VirtualBox.
+Get virtual computers up and running inside your computer, without having to buy any new hardware.
+layout: post.amp
+mainclass: misc
+permalink: /nueva-guia-computer-inside-your-computer-how-to-use-virtualbox/
 tags:
 - virtualbox
-description: "Learn to use VirtualBox.
-Get virtual computers up and running inside your computer, without having to buy any new hardware."
-mainclass: "misc"
-color: "#61B38D"
+title: "Nueva Gu\xEDa: Computer Inside Your Computer: How To Use VirtualBox"
 ---

 <figure>
 <amp-img on="tap:lightbox1" role="button" tabindex="0" layout="responsive"  src="/img/2012/06/virtual-box-big1.jpg" title="Computer Inside Your Computer: How To Use VirtualBox" alt="Computer Inside Your Computer: How To Use VirtualBox" width="500px" height="608px" />
 </figure>